 We were incorporated on November 5, 1982 under the laws of the State of Delaware.
 From inception through October 2012, our primary operations involved the development of patented technologies in the areas of thin-film displays and encryption.
 Commencing in October 2012 the primary operations of the Company involved the development, acquisition, licensing, and enforcement of patented technologies that were either owned or controlled by the Company.
+Effective October 1, 2018, the Company changed its name from ITUS Corporation to Anixa Biosciences, Inc.

-In June of 2015, the Company announced the formation of a new subsidiary, Anixa Diagnostics Corporation ("Anixa"), to develop a platform for non-invasive blood tests for the early detection of cancer.
-That platform is called CchekÔ.
+In June of 2015, the Company announced the formation of a new subsidiary, Anixa Diagnostics Corporation ("Anixa Diagnostics"), to develop Cchek Ô, a platform for non-invasive blood tests for the early detection of cancer.
 In July of 2015, the Company announced a collaborative research agreement with The Wistar Institute ("Wistar"), the nation's first independent biomedical research institute and a leading National Cancer Institute designated cancer research center, for the purpose of validating our cancer detection methodologies and establishing protocols for identifying certain biomarkers in the blood which we identified and which are known to be associated with malignancies.
-In August of 2016 and again in August of 2017, the Company announced the renewal and expansion of our relationship with Wistar.

-From October of 2015 through January of 2017, the Company announced that we had demonstrated the efficacy of our Cchek Ô early cancer detection platform with 15 different types of cancer, including: breast, lung, colon, melanoma, ovarian, liver, thyroid, pancreatic, appendiceal, uterine, osteosarcoma, leiomyosarcoma, liposarcoma, vulvar and prostate.
+We have demonstrated the efficacy of our Cchek Ô early cancer detection platform with 20 different types of cancer, including: breast, lung, colon, melanoma, ovarian, liver, thyroid, pancreatic, appendiceal, uterine, osteosarcoma, leiomyosarcoma, liposarcoma, vulvar, prostate, bladder, cervical, head and neck, gastric and testicular cancers.
 Breast, lung, colon and prostate cancers represent the four largest categories of cancer worldwide.

 In November of 2017, the Company announced the formation of a new subsidiary, Certainty Therapeutics, Inc. ("Certainty"), to develop immuno-therapy drugs against cancer.
 Certainty entered into a license agreement with Wistar pursuant to which Certainty was granted an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by Wistar relating to Wistar's chimeric endocrine receptor targeted therapy technology (such technology being akin to chimeric antigen receptor T-cell ("CAR-T") technology).
-We plan to initially focus on the development of a treatment for ovarian cancer, but we also may pursue future applications of the technology for the development of treatments for additional solid tumors.
+We have initially focused on the development of a treatment for ovarian cancer, but we also may pursue future applications of the technology for the development of treatments for additional solid tumors.
+The license agreement requires Certainty issued to Wistar shares of its common stock equal to five percent (5%) of the common stock of Certainty.

-On November 20, 2017, we announced that Certainty entered into a collaboration agreement with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt") to advance toward human clinical testing the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
-Certainty intends to work with researchers at Moffitt to complete studies necessary to submit an Investigational New Drug ("IND") application with the U.S. Food and Drug Administration ("FDA").
+Following the formation of Certainty and the license agreement with Wistar, Certainty entered into a collaboration agreement with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt") to advance toward human clinical testing the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
+Certainty is working with researchers at Moffitt to complete studies necessary to submit an Investigational New Drug ("IND") application with the U.S. Food and Drug Administration ("FDA").